ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

 ```

-When component done, pass the conversation control back to Dialogflow:
+When component is done, pass the conversation control back to Dialogflow:

 ```python
         # If component done, return the control to the main flow.